Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Preliminaries and related work

 Thus, when property $M(\mu^y, E)$ holds, one can view $I^y$ as an extended-real-valued function with value $+\infty$ outside $E$.
-This interpretation is not valid if the $M$-property does not hold and one can say very little about the behaviour of $\mu^y$ on balls centred outside of $E$ in this case.
+This interpretation is not valid if the $M$-property does not hold and one can say very little about the behaviour of $\mu^y$ on balls centred outside of $E$ using an OM functional in this case.

-While this paper considers only Gaussian priors, MAP estimators have also been studied for Bayesian inverse problems with Besov priors \citep{AgapiouBurgerDashtiHelin2018,AyanbayevKlebanovLieSullivan2022b}.
-Besov measures have desirable sparsity-promoting properties for Bayesian inverse problems and place full mass on a Banach subspace of the countable product space $\Reals^\infty$; this gives a natural basis induced by the product structure of $\Reals^\infty$ which makes finite-dimensional approximation arguments possible.
-Though an arbitrary Banach space need not have such product structure, this paper works around this problem by exploiting the fact that a Gaussian measure is fully determined by its behaviour on a Hilbert subspace (the \emph{Cameron--Martin space}) whose geometry is much more convenient to work with.
+While this article considers only Gaussian priors, MAP estimators have also been studied for Bayesian inverse problems with Besov and Cauchy priors \citep{AgapiouBurgerDashtiHelin2018,AyanbayevKlebanovLieSullivan2022b}.
+Besov and Cauchy priors are typically constructed as product measures placing full mass on a Banach subspace of $\Reals^\infty$, and the product structure of $\Reals^\infty$ makes finite-dimensional approximation arguments possible.
+As an arbitrary Banach space need not have such product structure, we instead exploit the fact that a Gaussian measure is fully determined by its behaviour on a Hilbert subspace (the Cameron--Martin space) whose geometry is much more convenient to work with.